-A proxy submitted by a stockholder may indicate that the shares represented by the proxy are not being voted (stockholder withholding) with respect to a particular matter.
-In addition, a broker may not be permitted to vote on shares held in street name on a particular matter in the absence of instructions from the beneficial owner of the stock (broker non-vote).
-The shares subject to a proxy that are not being voted on a particular matter because of either stockholder withholding or broker non-votes will count for purposes of determining the presence of a quorum, but will not be treated as votes cast and, therefore, will have no effect on the election of directors or the ratification of the appointment of Ernst & Young LLP.
-Abstentions are voted neither "for" nor "against" a matter, and, therefore, will have no effect on the election of directors or the ratification of the appointment of Ernst & Young LLP, but are counted in the determination of a quorum.
+A proxy submitted by a stockholder may indicate that the shares represented by the proxy are not being voted (stockholder withholding) with respect to the election of directors.
+In addition, while a broker has discretion to vote uninstructed shares held in street name on a "routine" matter, under stock exchange rules a broker lacks discretion to vote shares held in street name on a "non-routine" matter in the absence of instructions from the beneficial owner of the stock (broker non-vote).
+The ratification of the appointment of Ernst & Young LLP is a routine matter, but election of our directors is a non-routine matter.
+Stockholder withholding or broker non-votes will count for purposes of determining the presence of a quorum, but will not be treated as votes cast.
+Accordingly, stockholder withholding and broker non-votes will have no effect on the election of directors, and stockholder withholdings will have no effect on the ratification of the appointment of Ernst & Young LLP.
+Abstentions are voted neither "for" nor "against" a matter, and, therefore, will have no effect on the election of directors or the ratification of the appointment of Ernst & Young LLP, but they are counted in the determination of a quorum.